pawatsethaput/OpenBank/REST-API-V1.2.1.md

 #### all views
 *Optional*

-Revokes the user USER_ID access to all the views at BANK_ID for account ACCOUNT_ID.
+Revokes the user USER_ID at their provider PROVIDER_ID access to all the views at BANK_ID for account ACCOUNT_ID.

 OAuth authentication is required and the user needs to have access to the owner view.

 **Request:**
 Verb: DELETE
-URL: /banks/BANK_ID/accounts/ACCOUNT_ID/permissions/USER_ID/views
+URL: /banks/BANK_ID/accounts/ACCOUNT_ID/permissions/PROVIDER_ID/USER_ID/views

 **Response:**
 HTTP code: 204